-While Pearson correlation analysis is an effective measure of the degree of comovement between two variables, it does not detect if the movement of one variable leads to that of the other.
-The Granger Causality Test is designed to determine causal relationships between variables.
+While the Pearson correlation analysis is an effective measure of the degree of co-movement between two variables, it does not detect if the movement of one variable leads to that of the other.
+The Granger Causality Test is designed to determine temporal casual relationships between two stationary time series.
 There is an assumption within this test that if one variable both precedes and provides useful information in forecasting another, then there is a causal effect between them.
 In other words, if lagged values of a variable X provide information on current values of another variable Y, then statisticians describe this effect as "X 'Granger-causes' Y." It is worth noting that this is an isolated measure, and the observed relationship may be driven by other extraneous factors in the environment.